 11.2.4.1.1 [Not Used]

-11.2.4.1.2 Calculation of IFM Congestion Fund
+11.2.4.1.2 Calculation of Hourly Constraint-Specific CRR Congestion Fund

-For each Settlement Period of the IFM, the CAISO will determine the IFM Congestion Fund, which will consist of the funds available to pay CRR Holders in any Settlement Period as follows:

-The CAISO will add to the IFM Congestion Fund the IFM Congestion Charge computed as described in Section 11.2.4.1, minus any IFM Congestion Credits as specified in Section 11.2.1.5;

-The CAISO will add to the IFM Congestion Fund any CRR Charges calculated pursuant to Section 11.2.4.2.2; and

-The CAISO will add to the IFM Congestion Fund any IFM Congestion Charges associated with Day-Ahead Ancillary Services Awards as provided in Section 11.10.1.1.1.
+The CAISO calculates a Hourly Constraint-Specific CRR Congestion Fund for every Transmission Constraint that is congested in a Settlement Period.
+The Hourly Constraint-Specific CRR Congestion Fund specific to a particular binding Transmission Constraint in a given Settlement Period is the portion of the IFM Congestion Charge in that Settlement Period attributable to congestion on the Transmission Constraint to which the congestion fund corresponds.

 11.2.4.2 Settlement Calculation for the Different CRR Types

-For the purposes of determining the CRR Payments and CRR Charges based on the various CRR Types, the CAISO will calculate the Settlement of CRRs as described in this Section 11.2.4.2.
-When CRR Source or CRR Sink is a LAP, the Load Distribution Factors used in the IFM will be used to produce the LAP Price at which CRR Payments or CRR Charges will be settled.
-When CRR Source or CRR Sink is a Trading Hub the weighting factors used in the IFM and the CRR Allocation and CRR Auction processes will also be used to produce the Trading Hub prices that will be used to settle CRR Payments and CRR Charges.
+For the purposes of determining Notional CRR Values based on the various CRR Types, the CAISO will calculate the Settlement of CRRs as described in this Section 11.2.4.2.
+When a CRR Source or CRR Sink is a LAP, the Load Distribution Factors used in the IFM will be used to produce the LAP Price at which Notional CRR Values will be calculated.
+When a CRR Source or CRR Sink is a Trading Hub the weighting factors used in the IFM and the CRR Allocation and CRR Auction processes will also be used to produce the Trading Hub prices that will be used to calculate Notional CRR Values.

-11.2.4.2.1 Point-to-Point CRR Options
+11.2.4.2.1 CRR Options

-For each CRR Holder, the CAISO will calculate a CRR Payment for each Point-to-Point CRR Option held by the CRR Holder equal to the product of: 1) the MCC at the CRR Sink minus the MCC at the CRR Source; and 2) the MW quantity of the CRR, if that amount is positive.
-If the resulting amount is negative, the CAISO will not assess a charge for the relevant CRR Holder for the negative amount.
+For each Settlement Period, the CAISO calculates a Notional CRR Value for each CRR Option held by the CRR Holder.
+If the product of the MW quantity of the CRR Option and the difference between the MCC at the CRR Sink and MCC at the CRR Source is a negative amount, then the Notional CRR Value for that Settlement Period is zero (0).

-11.2.4.2.2 Point-to-Point CRR Obligations
+11.2.4.2.2 CRR Obligations

-For each CRR Holder, the CAISO will calculate a CRR Payment for each CRR Obligation for a Point-to-Point CRR held by the CRR Holder, equal to the product of: 1) the MCC at the CRR Sink minus the MCC at the CRR Source; and 2) the MW quantity of the CRR, if that amount is positive.
-If the resulting amount is negative, the CAISO will calculate a CRR Charge for the relevant CRR Holder equal to that negative amount.
+For each Settlement Period, the CAISO calculates a Notional CRR Value for each CRR Obligation held by the CRR Holder.